2.4 GHz vs. 5 GHz: When to Use Them

 Table of Contents

 Are you having issues with your WiFi?
-Try switching up the way you access your home network on different devices.
+If you’re experiencing connectivity issues, consider running a wifi speed test and try switching up the way you access your home network on different devices.

 For example, most routers today have dual-band technology that allows users to switch between 2.4 GHz and 5 GHz frequency bands, which usually increases internet speed.
 We explain the main differences between the two bands to help you know what scenarios each works best for.